chenxingqiang/jax-ml/doc/glossary.rst

     API
-        Refers to both the *specific* interfaces for estimators implemented in Scikit-learn and the *generalized* conventions across types of estimators as described in this glossary and :ref:`overviewed in the contributor documentation <api_overview>`.
+        Refers to both the *specific* interfaces for estimators implemented in Jax-learn and the *generalized* conventions across types of estimators as described in this glossary and :ref:`overviewed in the contributor documentation <api_overview>`.

-        The specific interfaces that constitute Scikit-learn's public API are largely documented in :ref:`api_ref`.
+        The specific interfaces that constitute Jax-learn's public API are largely documented in :ref:`api_ref`.
 However, we less formally consider anything as public API if none of the identifiers required to access it begins with ``_``.
 We generally try to maintain :term:`backwards